 Dear Friends and Neighbors,

 We’re sharing this local nurse’s experience on the front lines of working during this pandemic.
 It demonstrates both the challenges and the support happening around us.
-Our campaign thanks Aubrey Lynn Collins for her Facebook posts and for allowing us to share them here.
+Our office thanks Aubrey Lynn Collins for her Facebook posts and for allowing us to share them here.
 We also thank all medical personnel and first responders as well as everyone working in essential services to keep our communities safe and supplied.

 On April 2nd, Aubrey shared this experience in a Facebook post: